PoonLab/sup/doc/indels.md

 To incorporate insertions of varying lengths, we first sample the number of insertions, then sample which nucleotides to insert based on insertion-specific uncertainty matrices.

+**Step 0:** Choose the denominator.

+We want the denominator in the following steps to be indicative of the coverage at the insertion sites.
+However, we have no easy way of knowing how many reads would have had insertions at that position.
+Instead, it is estimated based on the coverage at the position before the insertions.

+We choose the position before somewhat arbitrarily.
+The example above shows reads that have coverage at position 4 but not in the pads, coverage at the pads but not position 4, and coverage at position 5 but not the pads.

+For the example above, the coverage at position 4 can be found as the sum of the phred scores, which is 4.2 (recalling that paired reads count as a full observation together; i.e., a half an observation apart).

 **Step 1:** Sample the number of insertions.

 The probability of inserting a single nucleotide can be be estimated as the number of single insertion events divided by the coverage at the position before the insertion.

-For the example above, the coverage at position 4 is 4.2 (recalling that paired reads count as a full observation together, half an observation apart).
 There are 4 single nucleotide insertions and the sum of their phred scores is 2.8, so the (un-normalized) rate of single insertions is 2.8/3.2 = 7/8.

-For two insertions, the coverage at position 4 remains 4.2.
-We cannot simply add the phred scores, so instead we first multiply them.
+For two insertions, we cannot simply add the phred scores, so instead we first multiply them.
 For the first row of read 4 our example, this becomes 0.5 times 0.5, then multiplied by 0.5 again since this a paired read.
 The second read has the same phred scores, so the numerator here is 0.5^3 + 0.5^3 = 0.25.

 For 0 insertions, there is a single read.
 However, there are no phred scores associated with this.
 To be consistent with our treatment of deletions, we assume that the error probabilities are 0 (which is also consistent with ignoring the deletions for the single nucleotide case).
 This leaves us with a numerator of 1.